Divorce Me, Darling!: Act I

 Offstage cheering heralds the arrival of the South American nation of Monomania.
 Pierre, Marcel and Alphonse, the errant husbands of Nancy, Fay, and Dulcie, show up in Nice feeling like bachelors again and sing of a special girl, "Maisie," they remember from their carefree single days.
 Lady Brockhurst (Polly's mother-in-law) arrives with a trio of young girls dressed in hiking gear.
 Their anthem is "Back To Nature," urging one and all to forget the city and explore the rugged life of the great outdoors.
-She brings her troops to a halt and (of course!)
-Lord Brockhurst, dressed in plus-fours, is a reluctant member of her troop—far more interested in pinching the rear than bringing it up.
+She brings her troops to a halt and Lord Brockhurst, dressed in plus-fours, is a reluctant member of her troop—far more interested in pinching the rear than bringing it up.
 The troop march off in search of a spot to pitch camp, and true to form, Lord Brockhurst sneaks off in the opposite direction in pursuit of a skirt.
 He runs into Dulcie, Fay, and Nancy, and they agree not to snitch on one another for deserting their mates for a frolic.
 They sing "On The Loose."

 The President of Monomania and Percy, in a tropical suit and dark glasses, greet each other as compatriots.
 Since they are of the same stature, Percy agrees to don a false beard and the President's uniform to take his place at the Café Pataplon gala, as the President must be elsewhere for a reason he cannot reveal.
 Then Percy spots a poster of Madame K and recognizes his wife Kiki (Mme Dubonnet) but with blonde hair.